Nancy R. Rodriguez, PhD, RD, FACSM

 Washington DC, Session Title: Whey Protein and Sports Nutrition October 1, 2013

 “Efficient Use of Protein Within the Dietary Guidelines by Healthy, Physically Active Adults”.
 International Livestock Conference.
 Houston, TX, April 2005

 Frequent press interviews for radio, television and print media (Including – Redbook, Glamour, More, and Sports Illustrated for Women)

 Of note: Guest appearances –Larry King Live, October 2009; CBS Sunday Morning News, May 2009.
 Essay: Wall Street Journal September 2012

 News and Updates

 Fall 2015 Seminar Series

 A Seminar Series Presented by the Department of Nutritional Sciences at the University of Connecticut

-Please go to the CANR Scholarships and Financial Aid page for Scholarship information
+Please go to the CAHNR Scholarships and Financial Aid page for Scholarship information